 As for appetite, no changes were detected between groups.

 A supplement that helps to fight obesity is always something interesting, and therefore, a study was done to assess the potential of Garcinia Cambogia in this area.

-It counted on the results of 84 healthy but overweight people and two groups were created.
+It relied on the results of 84 healthy but overweight people, and two groups were created.